-As a teaching fellow, you’ll teach courses, experiment with and build new methods, create artifacts, and form relationships on many different levels.
+As a teaching fellow, you’ll teach courses, build new methods, create artifacts and form relationships on many levels.
 You’ll be expected to work in small groups as well as individually.
-You should equally love a high degree of autonomy as well as continuous collaboration and feedback from your peers and the larger community.
+You should equally love a high degree of autonomy, as well as continuous collaboration and feedback from your peers and the larger community.

 What type of people are you looking for?